dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 Since this is midterm week, we'll do a low-key device lab by building the main black box of the IMU lab: the i2c device driver.

 The i2c protocol.
 You used our staff i2c code on tuesday to communicate with your accel/gyro, so it makes sense to write it yourself.
+To remove all mystery, we will do it using both the hardware i2c in the bcm2835 and a bit-banged version.

-The broadcom document pages 28---36 describes it.
+  - hardware i2c: described in the broadcom document pages 28---36.

     You'll notice that the i2c datasheet looks similar to UART (fixed-size FIFO queue for transmit and receive, the need to check if data or space is available, control over speed, errata, etc).
     The more devices you do the more you'll notice they share common patterns.
 The nice thing: there exists an N s.t. after doing N devices, doing N+1 is pretty quick.

-The wikipedia for the i2c protocol gives a pretty easy pseudo-code you can use to do a bit-banged version.
+  - software i2c: [The wikipedia for the i2c protocol][bit-bang-i2c]
+    gives a pretty easy pseudo-code you can use to do a bit-banged version.

 Checkoff:
   1. i2c hardware driver.
 Should drop into last lab and give sensible